mbowe4/TakeItAwaySandwichShop/README.md

 ## Take It Away Sandwich Shop Mobile Ordering Application
 ### Phase I: Menu & Order Functionality
-* Create menu and surrounding logic
+* Create Spring Boot application back-end to allow for mobile ordering
-* Set up database to store menu items
+* Set up database to store menu items using AWS
-* Functionality to allow customer to browse and interact with menu and view prices/options
+* Add functionality to allow customer to browse and interact with menu and view prices/options

 ### Phase II: Maintenance Application
-* Create separate for business owner to maintain database with price / menu additions and alterations
+* Create separate platform for business owner to maintain database with price / menu additions and alterations

 ### Phase III: Fax Ordering
 * Add fax ordering capability so customers can order on the go